India–Myanmar–Thailand Trilateral Highway: Moreh-Tamu-Kalemyo-Kalewa section

 The 160 km long India–Myanmar Friendship Road, linking Moreh-Tamu-Kalemyo-Kalewa, was officially inaugurated on 13 February 2001, and it now forms a part of the trilateral highway.
 This road was built by the Border Roads Organisation (BRO), a wing of the Indian Army.
 The BRO maintained the road until 2009, when it was transferred to the Government of Myanmar.
 Per the original agreement between India and Myanmar on the Friendship Road project, the Indian government was tasked with widening and repaving the existing roads in the area, while the Myanmar government would upgrade the decrepit single-lane bridges along the route.
-However, the Myanmar government failed to carry out the upgradation work.
+However, the Myanmar government failed to carry out the construction work.
 In May 2012, India announced that it would invest US$100 million to repave the existing highway and upgrade all 71 bridges that Myanmar had failed to build.
 Myanmar stated that it would upgrade the Yargi-Monywa section and open the existing motorway between Mandalay-Naw Pyi Taw and Yangon.
 Following the 2015 Myanmar elections, the new government withdrew the country's commitment, and India was expected to upgrade the stretch from Moreh to Monywa.
 An alternate alignment for the stretch between Mandalay-Naw Pyi Taw and Yangon was also proposed.

 The Indian government also plans to construct a road from Zokhawthar, Mizoram through the Zokhawthar-Rih border to Tedim in the Chin State of Myanmar.
 This will serve as an additional point of crossing from India to the trilateral highway in Myanmar.